Security

 Failed client connect, server using SSL.
 Client must add SSL protocol prefix to P4PORT.

-Set P4PORT
+Set P4PORT to

 and attempt to reconnect to the server.